soulwire/fit.js/README.md

     // uses margin-left, margin-top, width and height fit( bar, foo, fit.cssMargin );

-But fit.js was designed to be used with any kind of rectangular object, not just DOM elements.
+But fit.js was designed to be used with any kind of rectangular object, not just DOM elements

     var area = { x: 20, y: 20, width: 400, height: 300 };
     var rect = { x: 0, y: 0, width: 100, height: 120 };
     fit( rect, area );

+If you are using the DOM, you can tell fit to run again whenever the window resizes.
+To do this, simply set the `watch` option to `true`

+    // This will trigger a fit each time the window resizes var watching = fit( bar, foo, { watch: true } );

+    // You can stop watching at any time watching.off();

+    // And start watching again
+    watching.on();

+    // And trigger a fit manually too watching.trigger();

 For some visual examples, check out the [demo page](http://soulwire.github.io/fit.js/).